cpputest/cpputest/README_CppUTest.txt

     * TEST(group, name) - define a test
     * IGNORE_TEST(group, name) - turn off the execution of a test
-    * IMPORT_TEST_GROUP(group) - Link in a test group from another library to the test main (this goes in main, a header file included by main, or a cpp file linked to main
+    * TEST_GROUP(group) - Declare a test group to which certain tests belong.
+                          This will also create thelink needed from another library.
+    * TEST_GROUP_BASE(group, base) - Same as TEST_GROUP, just use a different
+                          base class than Utest
+    * TEST_SETUP() - Declare a void setup method in a TEST_GROUP
+    * TEST_TEARDOWN() - Declare a void setup method in a TEST_GROUP
     * EXPORT_TEST_GROUP(group) - Export the name of a test group so it can be linked in from a library

 Set up and tear down support

-    * Each test file defines SetUp and TearDown functions
+    * Each TEST_GROUP may contain setup or teardown methods
-    * SetUp is called prior to each TEST body and TearDown is called after the test body
+    * Setup is called prior to each TEST body and Teardown is called after the test body